qfluentwidgets/qfluentwidgets.github.io/dev/docs/guide/about.md

 The GPLv3 license has Copyleft provisions, which means that if you develop using PyQt/PyQt6-Fluent-Widgets, you must release the entire software under the GPLv3 license.
 Users must be able to obtain the source code when they purchase your program, and you are not allowed to prevent users from redistributing it, and users can freely share the code with others.
 :::

-## Contributing

-We welcome all contributions to QFluentWidgets.
-We look forward to your PR!

-- Code Contribution: [PyQt-Fluent-Widgets](https://github.com/zhiyiYo/PyQt-Fluent-Widgets), issues and pull requests are welcome.
-- Docs Maintenance: [PyQt-Fluent-Widgets-Doc](https://github.com/qfluentwidgets/qfluentwidgets.github.io), participation in translation and revision is welcome.

 ## Acknowledgements
 Thanks to all the contributors and supporters of this component library: